 In Ireland video tolling is used in conjunction with the M50open road tolling, as a means to allow drivers without electronic tags to use the toll road.

 There are two forms of video tolling utilised in Ireland:

 - Registered Video Tolling - the motorist must first register their vehicle license plate with the tolling agency prior to using the toll road.
 The system will then associate the plate images with the account and debit the amount of the toll from the account.

 - Unregistered User – The system shall lookup the vehicle registration information from a Vehicle and Driver database and the appropriate fine will be sent to the owner of the vehicle.

 Regardless of the account you register for, all vehicles that use the M50 toll road are photographed/video recorded.
 These photographs/images are retained in a highly secure environment for the purpose of enforcement and to address and resolve any disputes that may arise.

 All vehicles using the section of the M50 between Junction 6 (N3 Blanchardstown) and Junction 7 (N4 Lucan) are liable to pay a toll.
 There is no cash payment facility available at the tolling point on the M50.
 Unregistered users must pay the toll by 8pm on the day following the journey.

 The barrier-free tolling system on the M50 is operated by eFlow on behalf of Transport Infrastructure Ireland (TII).
 You can pay a toll online at www.eflow.ie or over the telephone with a credit or laser card.
-Simply LoCall 1890 50 10 50 from the Republic of Ireland, 0845 301 5405 from the United Kingdom or +800 50 10 50 11 from international lines.
+Simply LoCall 1890 50 10 50 from the Republic of Ireland or +800 50 10 50 11 from the United Kingdom and international lines.